bjohansen29/ElectionAnalysis/README.md

 # ElectionAnalysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tawsks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee requested the following components in order to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of counties in which votes were cast.